-b) Renewable Portfolio Standards or Quotas

-Quota obligations, also called renewable obligations or renewable portfolio standards impose a minimum share of RE in the overall electricity mix.
-Governments can impose this obligation on consumers, retailers, or producers of power.
-A quota obligation system is often combined with tradable green certificates.
-Financial support for the producers of RE electricity is often provided through penalty payments that parties need to pay in case of non-compliance.
+- a) Feed-in Tariffs - ☐ The key feature of a feed-in tariff is a guaranteed payment of a fixed (minimum) price per kilowatt-hour (kWh) to renewable energy power producers. - ☐ the most relevant design criteria for an effective feed-in tariff. - b) Renewable Portfolio Standards or Quotas - ☐ Quota obligations/Renewable Obligations/Renewable portfolio standards impose a minimum share of RE in the overall electricity mix. - Governments can impose this obligation on consumers, retailers, or producers of power. - ☐ This system is often combined with tradable Green Certificates Financial support for the producers of renewable energy electricity is often provided through penalty payments that parties need to pay in case of non-compliance.